NexPlayer/Android-SDK/advanced.md

 A byte array with the align type data for the content’s WebVTT.

-#### boolean getAvailableCaptionChannel ( intchannelNumber)
+#### boolean getAvailableCaptionChannel (int channelNumber)

 This method checks if CEA 608 closed caption information is available for the given channel.

-By checking how much time has passed since the channel information was updated (with the methodget- CaptionUpdateTime), this method can determine if there is any closed caption information available on this channel to be displayed.
+By checking how much time has passed since the channel information was updated (with the method getCaptionUpdateTime), this method can determine if there is any closed caption information available on this channel to be displayed.
 This allows the player to present the available CEA 608 channels to the user in order for the desired channel to be selected.

 Different channels often provide different closed caption information, for example in different languages, but the four specified channels may not always be used or available for any particular content.